Masters in Chemistry

 The nonthesis option requires advisor guidance in selection of six credit hours of coursework relevant to the student's area of interest and Chemical Research Projects (CHM 5095) in lieu of the thesis.
 Research will be primarily literature-based and includes successful completion of a final program examination.

 Each student follows an individual program plan.
-The program plan must have a minimum of 30 credit hours including four core chemistry courses, three additional chemistry courses (may include a technical elective), and nine credit hours of thesis for the thesis option or six credit hours of relevant coursework and CHM 5095 for the nonthesis option.
+The program plan must have a minimum of 30 credit hours including four core chemistry courses, three additional chemistry courses, and nine credit hours of thesis for the thesis option or six credit hours of relevant coursework and CHM 5095 for the nonthesis option.
 Students in either option must register for Chemistry Graduate Seminar (CHM 5900) each semester offered.
 All courses selected for inclusion on the program plan are subject to approval by the department head.

 |Core Courses (12 credit hours)|